open-rpc/spec/README.md

 The schema exposes two types of fields: Fixed fields, which have a declared name, and Patterned fields, which declare a regex pattern for the field name.

-Patterned fields MUST have unique names within the containing object.
+[JSON objects](https://tools.ietf.org/html/rfc7159#section-4) SHOULD be unique.
+To avoid ambiguity, OpenRPC documents require that patterned fields MUST have unique key names within the containing object.

 Due to the nature of JSON-RPC APIs using JSON formats, strictly use JSON only [as described here](https://tools.ietf.org/html/rfc7159).